Determining Genus From Sandpile Torsor Algorithms

 To resolve this issue, we introduce additional structure on $G$.
 For each vertex $v \in V(G)$, assign a cyclic order $\rho_{v}$ to the edges incident to $v$.
 When this information is provided, $(G, \rho)$ is called a \textit{ribbon graph}, sometimes referred to as a \textit{combinatorial embedding} or a \textit{combinatorial map}.
 Even with the ribbon graph structure provided, there is not always a canonical choice of free transitive action.
-For example, if we have a graph with two vertices $v$ and $w$ and three edges $e_1,e_2$ and $e_3$ such that $\rho_{v} = \rho_{w} = (e_1,e_2,e_3)$, then there is no canonical way to decide whether the element of the sandpile group $(v-w)$ or the element of the sandpile group $(w-v)$ should send $e_1$ to $e_2$ (see Figure \ref{vertexneeded}).
+For example, if we have a graph with two vertices $v$ and $w$ and three edges $e_1,e_2$ and $e_3$ such that $\rho_{v} = \rho_{w} = (e_1,e_2,e_3)$, then there is no canonical way to decide whether the equivalence class of the sandpile group containing $(v-w)$ or the equivalence class of the sandpile group containing $(w-v)$ should send $e_1$ to $e_2$ (see Figure \ref{vertexneeded}).

 This final ambiguity can be fixed by associating our free transitive action with a distinguished vertex, that we call the $\textit{basepoint}$.

 \begin{definition}A \textit{sandpile torsor} of a ribbon graph $\rib$ is a free transitive action of $\text{Pic}^0(G)$ on $\T(G)$ given a basepoint $v \in V(G)$. \end{definition}